el3um4s/strani-anelli-blog/_posts/2022/2022-08-04-how-to-convert-mdb-files-to-sqlite-database/2022-08-04-how-to-convert-mdb-files-to-sqlite-database.md

 {% include picture img="10 - Esporta da Access - 05.webp" ext="jpg" alt="" %}

 As long as it's a handful of databases, and a few tables, it's possible to do everything manually.
-But when things get bigger, when there are tens, hundreds or even thousands of tables, you need to use a more automatic solution.
+But when things get bigger, when there are dozens, hundreds or even thousands of tables, you need to use a more automatic option.
 For this reason, I have created a solution that allows me to export an MS Access database to a SQLite database.
 I uploaded the code to GitHub in the [el3um4s/how-to-export-mdb-to-sqlite-3](https://github.com/el3um4s/how-to-export-mdb-to-sqlite-3) repository .

 Download to PC two files: